Skip to main content

 Honor System Violations

 In spite of these precautions, violations may occur.
 A faculty member should neither punish nor excuse Honor Code violations.
-If a faculty member has reason to believe that the Honor Code has been breached, they/she/he is obligated to take action in one of the following ways:
+If a faculty member has reason to believe that the Honor Code has been breached, they are obligated to take action in one of the following ways:

-1. Issue a personal warning to the student(s) suspected of academic dishonesty that, unless the action which led to the suspicion ceases, the incident will be reported to the Honor Council,
+1. Issue a personal warning to the student(s) suspected of academic dishonesty that, unless the action that led to the suspicion ceases, the incident will be reported to the Honor Council,

 OR

 The flagrancy of the violation determines which course of action the faculty member is expected to follow.
-The option of warning the student personally is open to the faculty member only in the event of a minor suspicion or if evidence is not available.
-If suspicion is strong or if evidence is available, the faculty member is obligated to report the incident to the appropriate Honor Council.
-It should be understood, however, that the faculty member need not have evidence in hand before notifying the Council–just suspicion well founded.
-The Council will investigate all cases.
+The option of warning the student personally is open to the faculty member only in the event of an unconfirmed suspicion or if a minor infraction is suspected.
+Otherwise, the faculty member is obligated to report the incident to the appropriate Honor Council.
+The appropriate Honor Council will review all reports and investigate matters in accordance with the applicable procedures.

-To report a violation in the schools with undergraduates, the faculty member should notify the president or the advisor of the Honor Council.
+To report a violation of the Honor Code involving an undergraduate student, the faculty member should submit an incident report to the Undergraduate Honor Council.
 To report a violation in the graduate and professional schools, the faculty member should notify the applicable Honor Council through its president, chair, or other appropriate person designated in the school.
 An investigating committee from the Council will then call on the faculty member, discuss the case, and receive whatever evidence is available.
 The investigators will then interview the accused and make arrangements for a hearing.

 The faculty member need not consult or discuss the matter with the accused either before or after the Council has been notified.
 Vanderbilt students recognize the Honor Council as the judicial branch of the Honor System.
 It handles all matters pertaining to a case, including, if the instructor wishes, the notification of the accused student.